 Certificate Settings

-This entry will be processed manually and by the Cron job (General Settings)
+This entry will be processed manually and by scheduled renewals (General Settings)

 This entry will be ignored

-The key length of the private key for this certificate.
+The type and strength of private key to use with this certificate.
 Can be either RSA or ECDSA in several pre-defined sizes.
 Select Custom to manually enter a private key generated elsewhere

 If the ACME CA provides multiple trust chains, this field allows the user to choose an alternate preferred chain.
 This utilizes a case-insensitive substring match to locate a chain.

 SAN entries can use the same or different update methods.
-Each SAN must be individually validated by the ACME server before it will issue or renew a certificate.
+The ACME server must individually validate each SAN before it will issue or renew a certificate.

 Note

-The ACME server may limit the number of SAN entries.
+The ACME server may limit the number of SAN entries and their contents.
 For example, Let’s Encrypt limits a certificate to at most 100 SAN entries.
+Actalis only allows domain names and www. hostnames.

 Whether this SAN is active in the certificate

-The domain name for a SAN entry in this certificate (e.g. www.example.com)
+The value for a SAN entry in this certificate (e.g. www.example.com)

-The method used by ACME to validate ownership of this domain.
+The method that the ACME server can use to validate ownership of this domain.
 Method settings are described in (Validation Methods)

 Click fa-plus Add for additional SAN entries

-DNS Providers also have some common settings which appear for all types:
+DNS-based validation methods have common settings which appear for all types:

 An alternative domain name used by the validation process.
 Instead of updating the DNS record for Domain Name directly, the package uses this domain name is used instead.
 See DNS Alias Mode for details.